transportation

 The Job Where AI Cannot Afford to Be Wrong

 At any given moment, there are roughly 5,000 aircraft in the sky over the United States.
 They are converging on airports, climbing to cruising altitude, crossing paths at different speeds and altitudes, and each one contains anywhere from two to four hundred human lives.
-The people responsible for keeping them all apart earn a median salary of $137,000 a year [Fact].
-There are only 24,000 of them in the country [Fact].
+According to the U.S. Bureau of Labor Statistics (2024), the people responsible for keeping them all apart earned a median salary of $144,580 in May 2024 — with the top 10% earning more than $210,410 [Fact].
+There are only about 24,000 of them in the country [Fact].
 And they operate under a simple, non-negotiable rule: zero tolerance for error.

 This context explains why air traffic control occupies a unique position in the automation landscape.
 The technology to automate significant portions of the job exists.
 AI systems can track aircraft, calculate optimal separations, predict conflicts, and suggest routing changes.
 NASA has invested millions in research on AI-assisted air traffic management through programs like AATT (Advanced Airspace Technology and Transition) and its successor initiatives.

 But our data shows a profession that is being augmented, not replaced.
 Air traffic controllers face an overall AI exposure of 38% and an automation risk of 26% [Fact].
-The BLS projects 1% growth through 2034 [Fact].
+The BLS projects 1% growth from 2024 to 2034, with about 2,200 annual openings — most created by retirements and transfers rather than new positions [Fact].
 The numbers tell a story of stability, not disruption.

 What AI Already Does in the Tower